 Judo is the gentle art.

 The literal translation of the word "Judo" translates directly from Japanese into the gentle way.
-Now why would such and explosive martial art be called the "gentle way"?
+Now, think about this, why would such an explosive martial art be called the "gentle way"?

-It has to do with the concept of seiryoku zen’yō, this translates as maximum efficiency, minimum effort .
+It's important to realize, it has to do with the concept of seiryoku zen’yō, this translates as maximum efficiency, minimum effort.

-For example, in Judo it is entirely possible for a smaller weaker player to best a significantly larger and stronger opponent.
-If the smaller Judoka were to directly resist the larger opponent, they would most likely meet with defeat,
+For example, in Judo it is entirely possible for a smaller weaker player to beat a significantly larger and stronger opponent.
+However, if the smaller Judoka were to directly resist the larger opponent, they would most likely meet with defeat.

-However, if the smaller opponent were to evade the initial attack the redirect the opponents momentum directly into a throw, they could achieve victory.
+In fact, if the smaller opponent were to evade the initial attack, redirect the momentum, then switch directly into offense, they could achieve victory.

-After all, why even train if the bigger stronger opponent is always supposed to win?
+After all, why even learn martial arts, if the bigger stronger opponent is always supposed to win?

 As you can imagine...

-The first thing you will learn when you start our Judo class is how to fall.
-The skill of falling is known as Ukemi or breakfalling.
+Before, learning how to throw the first thing you will learn when you start our Judo class is how to fall.
+This skill of falling in Japanese is called "Ukemi" or break falling.

-This is essential for the SAFE practice of throwing techniques.
-Our goal is to get the student feeling very comfortable being thrown.
-Without this confidence in their ability to fall, a student will not try to take the offense in a competitive situation.
-Instead they will hesitate and most often get defeated in competition.
-Falling takes time to learn no matter what.
+It's important to realize, this is essential for the SAFE practice of throwing techniques.
+Our goal is to get you to feel very comfortable being thrown.
+Because, without this confidence in the ability to fall, you will not try to take the offense in a competitive situation.
+In fact, you might constantly be defensive and not try to execute any throws.
+Instead, you might hesitate.
+Unfortunately, this hesitation leads to defeat competition.
+It's important to realize, falling takes time to learn no matter what.

-This falling skill will undoubtedly save you at least once in you lifetime.
-I have known many martial artists in my lifetime, and EVERY single one of them had a story about them falling and then rolling out of it using ukemi.
+This falling skill will undoubtedly save you at least once in your lifetime.
+I have known many martial artists in my lifetime, and EVERY single one of them had a story about them falling and then rolling out of it using "ukemi".

-Personally my ukemi story starts with me and my friends mountain biking in the forests of Hawaii as a young man.
-I hit a tree root going at quite a fast speed (I was younger and less wise), my bike stopped cold in it’s tracks.
-My body was not stopped.
-I went flying over the handlebars and ended up performing a forward roll out of pure instinct.
-Falling techniques saved my neck.
+Personally, my "ukemi" story starts with me and my friends mountain biking in the forests of Hawaii as a young man.
+I hit a tree root going at quite a fast speed (I was younger and less wise).
+My bike stopped cold in its tracks.
+However, my body did not stop.
+Before you knew it, I went flying over the handlebars and ended up performing a forward roll out of pure instinct.
+Luckily, my falling techniques saved my neck.
 Literally.

-We start teaching throws from the very first day.
-You can learn throwing techniques on other students who already know how to fall.
-When it is their turn to throw you, they can just practice the entry into the throw without actually throwing you to the ground.
+Due to this reason, we start teaching throws from the very first day.
+You can learn to throw other students who already know how to fall.
+For beginners, when it is their turn to throw you, they can just practice the entry into the throw without actually throwing you to the ground.

-Throughout your training you will come to find out that Judo is an excellent workout and that you are slowly getting into great shape, learning to defend yourself and becoming a self discipline person!
+Throughout your training you will come to find out that Judo is an excellent workout.
+Also, you will slowly be getting into great shape, learning to defend yourself and becoming a self-discipline person!